 CareTO program identifier logo

-• Although there are other approaches to care available for transforming long-term care, the City and an independent research team found that, given Toronto’s SSLTC resident and client population, the City should develop its own approach to care – one that combines the best practices of existing approaches and incorporates a strong equity and diversity lens.
+• Although there are other approaches for transforming long-term care, the City and an independent research team found that, given Toronto’s population, we should develop our own approach – one that combines the best practices of existing approaches and incorporates a strong equity and diversity lens.

 • Toronto’s aging population is culturally and ethnically diverse so care providers need to meet language, dietary, and religious needs.